Davuld86/bun-byte-arcade/README.md

 Dive into a diverse collection of games across genres.
 Whether you're into action, puzzles, or simulations, Bun-Byte Arcade has something for everyone.

 ### 2. Write Reviews
 Express your thoughts about games by writing reviews.
-Share your experiences, rate games, and help other gamers discover new favorites.

 ### 3. Upload Your Games
-Calling all game creators!
-Share your own game creations with the Bun-Byte community.
-Let others play, enjoy, and provide valuable feedback on your work.
+Upload games using the upload game form.

 ### 4. Searching Games
 You are able to search games by it's title, or if you know what category the game belongs to, use the category bar provided.